Overview

 --base-url,--tenant,--token - Environment variables:

-CYSMIQ_BASE_URL,CYSMIQ_TENANT,CYSMIQ_TOKEN - Config file:
+CYSMIQ_BASE_URL,CYSMIQ_TENANT,CYSMIQ_TOKEN, and otherCYSMIQ_prefixed options - Config file:

 ~/.cysmiq/config.yaml